Saw (franchise): Recurring elements

 "Hello Zepp" is a piece of instrumental music that was originally composed by Charlie Clouser for the first film in the series.
 In Saw, the implied villain, Zep Hindle, is revealed to actually be a victim of the Jigsaw Killer.
-(The character's name in the script is spelled "Zep", whereas the music titles are spelled "Zepp" as a reference to the popular 80s band Zapp.)
+The character's name in the script is spelled "Zep", whereas the music titles are spelled "Zepp" as a reference to the popular '80s band Zapp.
 As the series continued, the piece was reused in every film as a leitmotif, often being renamed and remixed to accommodate the changing situations and characters.
-The music was used in every Saw ending, usually during the revealing of plot revelations and twists which Saw films often use and it serves as the main theme tune for the whole films.
+The music was used in every Saw ending, usually during the revealing of plot revelations and twists which Saw films often use and it serves as the main theme tune for the whole series.